bogomirov/glx-dock-bluebird-theme/README.md

 #Final words

 This README has been written having the general end-user in mind, and not only the software developer, as most of the version control guides do.
 That is why the workflow followed here is different.
 This README also looks at the big picture.
-Whether you have found other software you would like to try, you write a book, an article or produce other kinds of digital media, use other type of OS and version control system or collaborate on a closed-source project over the corporate intranet, the workflow you follow is almost the same.
+Whether you have found other software you would like to try, you write a book, an article or produce other kinds of digital media, use other type of OS and version control system or collaborate on a closed-source project over the corporate intranet, the workflow you follow should be almost the same.
 Namely, one that aims achieving faster, better results easier.

 For another project with similar concept and design, see the Dust theme for Glx-Dock: https://github.com/bogomirov/glx-dock-dust-theme